Selected Articles & Book Chapters

 “What Do We Mean by Science Education for Civic Engagement?” (with Shusaku Horibe).
 Journal of Research in Science Teaching 53 (2016): 805-820.

 One of the most frequently cited goals for science education over the years has been to provide students with the understanding necessary to engage in science-related civic issues.
 Despite the repeated insistence on the importance of this kind of democratic participation, there has been little effort in the research community to either define just what science-related civic engagement is.
 In this paper we offer a definition of science-related civic engagement drawing on work from the fields of philosophy and political theory.
-[PDF]
+[Link]

 “Dewey’s ‘Science as Method’ a Century Later: Reviving Science Education for Civic Ends” American Educational Research Journal 51 (2014): 1056-1083.

 Dewey’s focus on method in science teaching was clearly aligned with broader purposes he envisioned for general education in science, and these purposes were concerned primarily with creating the circumstances necessary for widespread participation in the democratic processes of society in order to improve how we collectively live our lives.
 This ideal is in dire need of resurrection as we think about the proper role of science education a century after Dewey’s address.
-[PDF]
+[Link]

 “Science Education in American High Schools” in The Oxford Encyclopedia of the History of American Science, Medicine, and Technology, edited by Hugh R. Slotten, 503-523.
 New York: Oxford University Press, 2014 [with David Meshoulam].